moritonal/CodingWithTom/tutorials/Tutorial_UploadingData.md

 Similar to Visual Studio, other tools exist to help developers build products.
 Visual Code is Microsoft's latest release, designed to be easier for web development.

-## Install and open Visual Studio Code
+## Install and open Visual Studio *Code*

 **Install** the [Visual Studio Code (VS-Code) IDE]( https://code.visualstudio.com/) from Microsoft and **open it**.

 * Once the file has downloaded, install it, accepting all defaults.

 ## Open an empty folder

+We're going to start really simply.
+Visual Code doesn't have a concept of project, instead it simply works on a directory level.

 **Create** and **open** an empty folder.